peol/core-assisted-prescription/README.md

 ## How Qlik Core Is Used

 The application has a custom visualization web UI.
-The application uses Qlik Core on the backend to serve multiple users with medical analysis capabilities using one single QIX Engine document.
-To balance the load, multiple QIX Engine instances serve the same document, and users are assigned a QIX Engine instance based on a simple round-robin load balancer.
+The application uses Qlik Core on the backend to serve multiple users with medical analysis capabilities using one single Qlik Associative Engine document.
+To balance the load, multiple Qlik Associative Engine instances serve the same document, and users are assigned a Qlik Associative Engine instance based on a simple round-robin load balancer.

 The application is hosted on AWS and uses Docker Swarm for container orchestration, but it could also be deployed to other cloud providers if needed.